All Episodes

 And he talked about how these cannibals would pretty much only eat men.

-Um they didn't eat women, they would enslave the women, right?
+They would enslave the women, right?

 Use them as sex slaves.

-Sometimes I guess they would eat babies, but they would usually, if there were pregnant women, raise the babies, sever their sexual organs until they were men so they could eat them.
+Sometimes, I guess they would eat babies, but they would usually, if there were pregnant women, raise the babies, sever their sexual organs until they were men so they could eat them.

-Oh, the stealth tribe.
+Oh, the stealth attribute.

 Right.

-So he he wrote about this.
+So he wrote about this.

-If you're Columbus back then, and let's just say you land on the northeast side of an island, and there's a hundred cannibals.
+If you're Columbus back then, and let's just say you land on the northeast side of an island and there's 100 cannibals, that's what you would think the island is.

 There are no cars, there are no trains, and you're not getting past this wall of human cannibals.